Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 If you want something straightforward, O Tabuleiro is the local go-to for lunch.
 It’s casual, reliable, and doesn’t overcomplicate things: grilled fish, homemade soups, daily specials that change with what’s fresh.
 Nothing fancy, just Portuguese comfort food in the middle of the pedestrian street.
 It’s a good stop when you want a quick but satisfying break between walks.

-Casa Matreno – A True Local Tavern
+Casa Matreno – A Local Tavern

 Where to Try the Best Fatias de Tomar